tpriestley/3695Final/README.md

 # 3695 Final - Tristan Priestley - A01089705

+Navigate to the project directory.
-Run `npm i` to install the required node modules, `npm start` to start the Apollo Server.
+Run `npm i` to install the required node modules.
+Run `npm start` to start the Apollo Server.
+By default, the server will run on `PORT=5050`.

 1. **Return all users**
 ```